 The Staar Visian ICL (an abbreviation for Implantable Contact Lens) received FDA approval in the U.S. in 2005.
 This collamer lens is intended to correct nearsightedness in patients who are not good candidates for LASIK for a variety of reasons including thin corneas, very high corrections, excessive dry eye, irregular corneas, or for those who simply prefer a reversible procedure.

 More than 300,000 ICL’s have been implanted world wide, and that number grows every day.

-To learn more about getting an implantable contact lens in Albuquerque call Dr. Bernitsky for a free consultation at 505‑323‑0800.
+Contact us to learn more about getting an implantable contact lens in Albuquerque orcall Dr. Bernitsky for a free consultation at 505‑323‑0800.

 The lens is made of a highly biocompatible material called collamer, and is placed inside the eye just behind the iris.
 The Visian ICL is well tolerated and cannot be seen or felt once placed.
 The lens can correct a large range of nearsightedness without the destruction or removal of corneal tissue.
 The ICL is a small, foldable, injectable lens which can be placed through a very small, 3 mm incision that does not require stitches.

 Should the need arise, the lens can be removed and replaced, or another procedure can be done.
 In this sense it is a reversible vision correction procedure.
 Glasses and contact lenses can still be worn after placement of the ICL lens.

 While the Staar Visian ICL lens is relatively new to the US, lens implant surgery is not.